adambard/learnxinyminutes-docs/umka.html.markdown

 	// length.
 The length doesn't have to be a constant. arr := make([]int, 23)

 	// Dynamic arrays can be appended.
-Be aware, that the array is allways newly
+Be aware, that the array is always newly
 	// allocated, and the old elements are copied.
 This makes the process of
 	// appending very slow.
 	dynNames = append(dynNames, "Giorno")